unl/wdntemplates/migration_guide.md

 ## ZIP Download

 For version 5.3 of the templates the download link ([https://wdn.unl.edu/downloads/wdn.zip](https://wdn.unl.edu/downloads/wdn.zip)) will stay the same.
-For 6.0 we will start appending the version number onto the zip file name ([https://wdn.unl.edu/downloads/wdn_6.0.zip](https://wdn.unl.edu/downloads/wdn_6.0.zip)).
+For 6.0 we will start appending the version number onto the zip file name ([https://wdn.unl.edu/sites/unl.edu.university-communication.web-developer-network/files/downloads/wdn_6.0.zip](https://wdn.unl.edu/sites/unl.edu.university-communication.web-developer-network/files/downloads/wdn_6.0.zip)).
 Similar things will happen to the other zip files `wdn_includes`, and `UNLTemplates`.

+## Updating Your Template Files

+The template files were changed so reference [https://wdn.unl.edu/sites/unl.edu.university-communication.web-developer-network/files/downloads/UNLTemplates_6.0.zip](https://wdn.unl.edu/sites/unl.edu.university-communication.web-developer-network/files/downloads/UNLTemplates_6.0.zip) to get the current version of your template.
+This includes new include files and new data attributes on the body tag.

+You will also need to update the footer HTML to match what is in `wdn/templates_6.0/includes/local/footer-local.html`.
+This includes new SVGs and new formatting.

 ## CSS Changes